Kallepan/ssh-honeypot/README.md

 ## Usage

-Configure the honeypot by editing the .env file.
+- Configure the honeypot by editing the .env.example file.
+- Copy the .env.example file to .env
+- Run scripts/launch.dev.sh to launch the development environment